danielyhsun/GrIMP/README.md

 ### How To Use:
 To use the collage program, run the main() method in the Collage class.
 When the program runs, you can either type or copy and paste the script into the console.
+View script for list of valid commands.
 ---

 ### Citations: